OverDrive, Inc.: History

-In 2012, the company announced a series of service upgrades, including a browser-based eReader,and audiobook streaming, which enable access to audiobooks via the company’s OverDrive Media Console app.
+In 2012, the company announced a series of service upgrades, including a browser-based eReader, and audiobook streaming, which enabled access to audiobooks via the company’s OverDrive Media Console app.
 The company also developed a media station, which allows users to browse their library's digital collection on touchscreen monitors and internet workstations.
 An API is available which allows developers to integrate OverDrive content into various apps and platforms.
 The company announced a partnership with LexisNexis to provide the LexisNexis Digital Library, a customized eLending platform for the legal library market.
+Nokia partnered with OverDrive to launch Nokia Reading, an eReading app and service for Nokia's Lumia 900, 800, 710, and 610 Windows Phone devices.

 In 2014, OverDrive completed its headquarters in the Cleveland suburb of Garfield Heights, Ohio.

 In April 2015, Rakuten bought OverDrive for $410 million, with the deal set to close in April 2015.
 OverDrive CEO Steve Potash remained in his position and OverDrive kept its name while operating under Rakuten USA.

 In 2019, it was reported that private equity firm KKR would be purchasing OverDrive from Rakuten.
-The price of the sale was not disclosed, though Rakuten said it would recognize about $365.6 million in profit from the sale in the first quarter of 2020.
-Potash later offered more details about the KKR acquisition in a message to OverDrive's library customers; the acquisition was finalized in June 2020.
+The estimate market value was $775 million in 2019.:11 The acquisition was finalized in June 2020.

 In June 2020, RBMedia sold its library assets to OverDrive; this includes RBDigital, an app and service for the distribution of digital content.
 RBMedia and OverDrive are both owned by KKR, with KKR's OverDrive purchase concluded in June 2020.
 The sale of RBMedia's library division to OverDrive represents a merger of KKR's related assets.

-On June 9, 2021, it was announced that OverDrive had reached a deal to acquire Kanopy, an on-demand streaming video platform.
+On June 9, 2021, it was announced that OverDrive had reached a deal to acquire Kanopy, a leading on-demand streaming video platform for public and academic libraries.
+The acquisition was completed on July 15, 2021.

-Libraries and schools

-OverDrive launched its Digital Library Reserve, a digital download platform for public libraries, in 2002.
-In 2004, the platform was changed into a DRM-protected audiobook download platform.
-In 2005, OverDrive installed download stations into public libraries and added music to its library platform.
-OverDrive added downloadable videos in April 2006.
-In 2007, the company launched its School Download Library, an eBook service for K–12 schools based on Digital Library Reserve.
-In March 2008, the company announced plans to provide MP3 audiobooks to public libraries as well as retailers.

-OverDrive's Libby and Sora programs for mobile devices can check out eBooks and audiobooks from libraries.